-Q: Are you ever going to learn XYZ language?
+Q: Are you ever going to learn [insert language]?

 Q: Can you teach me XYZ language?

 Yes, I tutor through Skype.
-I charge $15 an hour and all materials are provided.
-More information on my services page.
-Payment is made through PayPal.
-Please message me or email me at email@example.com for an appointment.
+I charge $35 an hour and all materials are provided.
+More information and a contact form is on my tutoring page.